Felacc/ics124-assignment1/README.md

-# ics124-assignment1
+# tic-tac-toe
-Simple implementation of TicTacToe in Java
+Simple implementation of Tic-tac-toe in Java.

+Assginment 1 of the ICS-124  (Algorithms and Data Structures) Course at Camosun College.